 Hopefully, you still have 2-4 minutes to read over your essay.
 In this time, you can do several things.

-Notice the two bolded time-checking steps.
+Notice the two time-checking steps (in the Planning and the Body Paragraphs stages).
 It's very easy to get caught in the planning stage and run out of time on your actual essay, which is easy to avoid if you practice checking your time.

 If you have to make a choice between explaining a perspective or writing a conclusion paragraph, always choose the explanation.
-You can get by with a short sentence for a conclusion, and you can make a strong essay with a clear thesis in your introduction, but if you leave out the analysis of the relationship between your perspective and one of the ACT's perspectives in your essay, you'll lose a lot of points.
+You can get by with a short sentence for a conclusion as long as you have a clear thesis in your introduction, but if you leave out the analysis of the relationship between your perspective and one of the ACT's perspectives in your essay, you'll lose a lot of points.

 Now you practice.
 Print out the template above, consult our ACT Essay Prompts Article (or think of any controversial issue in the world today), and get to work.
 You may find that many issues can be argued using the same reasoning or examples.